 Once you are sure on the basic concepts, let us go a little bit technical and learn the following sections one by one –

 Let us discuss each of the questions one by one with detailed explanations and proper methods.

 Here is a quick list of referral actions that are used frequently to set the Foreign Key in the SQL and results in successful implementation in the end –

-Till the time, we have discussed the foreign key concept multiple time and its comparison with the primary key.
-But it can be quickly used along candidate key too.
+Till the time, we have discussed the SQL foreign key concept multiple times and its comparison with the primary key.
+But it can be quickly used along a candidate key too.
 The candidate key could be Primary based on the reason you identify to complete that task.
-You have to make sure that primary key, candidate key, and the primary key have the same data types when they are used together to create a table.
+You have to make sure that the primary key, candidate key, and the primary key have the same data types when they are used together to create a table.
 The name of attributes would be different and you could generate a report for different tables too.

 To create the Foreign Key in the SQL, we can use two popular techniques.
 First is the inline method and the other is the out-of-the-line method.
-Let us discuss both the techniques one by one to make the things easier for you.
-Inline Method In case of the inline method, the following command can be used to create a Foreign key –
+Let us discuss both the techniques one by one to make things easier for you.
+Inline Method In the case of the inline method, the following command can be used to create a Foreign key SQL –

 CREATE table_name ( Column_name data_type REFERENCE other_table_name (other_column_name) …. );